 ESP-IDF provides support to generate core dumps on unrecoverable software errors.
 This useful technique allows post-mortem analysis of software state at the moment of failure.
 Upon the crash system enters panic state, prints some information and halts or reboots depending configuration.
 User can choose to generate core dump in order to analyse the reason of failure on PC later on.
 Core dump contains snapshots of all tasks in the system at the moment of failure.
 Snapshots include tasks control blocks (TCB) and stacks.
 So it is possible to find out what task, at what instruction (line of code) and what callstack of that task lead to the crash.
 It is also possible dumping variables content on demand if previously attributed accordingly.
-ESP-IDF provides special script espcoredump.py to help users to retrieve and analyse core dumps.
-This tool provides two commands for core dumps analysis:
+ESP-IDF provides special commands to help users to retrieve and analyse core dumps:

-dbg_corefile - creates core dump ELF file and runs GDB debug session with this file.
+idf.py coredump-debug- creates core dump ELF file and runs GDB debug session with this file.
 User can examine memory, variables and tasks states manually.
-Note that since not all memory is saved in core dump only values of variables allocated on stack will be meaningfull
+Note that since not all memory is saved in core dump only values of variables allocated on stack will be meaningful

 For more information about core dump internals see the - Core dump internals

-There are a number of core dump related configuration options which user can choose in project configuration menu (idf.py menuconfig).
+There are a number of core dump related configuration options which user can choose in project configuration menu (

 Save core dump to Flash (Flash)